opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/migrate-from-promtail-to-grafana-alloy.md

 Once you have a converted Alloy configuration, deploy it to your CCE cluster following the approach outlined in [Aggregate CCE Logs with Grafana Alloy & Grafana Loki](/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-grafana-alloy-and-loki).

-Or change your existing Alloy configuration to reference the new converted configuration.
+Alternatively, update your existing Alloy configuration to reference the new converted configuration.

 ### Creating the ConfigMap